 A Power of Attorney (medical or financial) is a written and notarized document giving an individual (agent) the legal power to act on behalf of another (principal) according to the written terms of the document.

-Guardianships and conservatorships are established through the court for people who need representatives to oversee their personal matters or financial affairs.
+Guardianships and Conservatorships are established through a court process for people who need representatives to oversee their personal matters or financial affairs.

 What is the difference between a Guardian and a Conservator?